suse-edge/edge-image-builder/docs/building-images.md

 ### RPMs

 Custom RPMs may be included in the configuration directory.
-These RPMs will be bundled into the built image and installed when the image is booted.
-The following describes the directory structure needed to configure this:

-* `rpms` - All RPMs in this directory will be included in the built image and installed during the combustion phase.
-These RPMs are installed directly (instead of using zypper), which means that there will be no automatic dependency resolution.
+For more information on how to add custom RPMs, see the [Side-load RPMs](installing-packages.md#side-load-rpms) section of the [Installing pacakges](installing-packages.md) guide.

 ### Elemental